Last Updated on September 24, 2022

 Hot smoked haddock can reach the safe minimum internal temperature when it is smoked.
 However, the smoking process only takes a short time.
 The fish still has significant moisture which can be a breeding ground for harmful microbes (source: Global Aquaculture Alliance).

 Heating hot smoked haddock until piping hot is one way to make it safe during pregnancy.

 Listeria bacteria, the most common pathogen in undercooked seafood, can be present in smoked fish.
 This bacteria can cause serious permanent harm to babies such as organ problems, paralysis, cognitive ability, and more (source: Food Safety).
 Eating fully cooked, hot smoked haddock greatly reduces the risk of listeria bacteria contamination.

 It’s also worth mentioning that smoked haddock also contains 649 mg of sodium per serving of 3 ounces (source: USDA).
 Therefore, if you’re going to eat hot smoked haddock, it’s best to stick to moderate amounts during pregnancy.
 A High Salt Diet (HSD) can affect the baby’s urine excretion and renal functions (source: NIH).

 Dyeing smoked haddock is done to achieve the color of smoking.
 However, only dyes approved by a jurisdictional body should be used (source: Recommended International Code of Practice for Smoked Fish).
 Eating dyed smoked haddock is probably best in moderation, too.

 Overall, haddock is an excellent low-mercury fish that pregnant women can enjoy safely if it’s fully cooked.
 Cold smoked haddock is best avoided unless cooked, and hot smoked should be eaten only when served hot.
-I hope this article helped you with the safety and benefits of haddock!
+I hope this article helped you with the safety and health benefits of haddock!